apache/ozone-site/docs/08-developer-guide/04-project/02-release-guide.md

 - Link to the public key used to sign the artifacts.
 This should always be in the KEYS file and you can just link to that: [https://dist.apache.org/repos/dist/dev/ozone/KEYS](https://dist.apache.org/repos/dist/dev/ozone/KEYS)
 - Fingerprint of the key used to sign the artifacts.

 If no issues are found with the artifacts, let the vote run for 7 days.
 Review the [ASF wide release voting policy](https://www.apache.org/legal/release-policy.html#release-approval), and note the requirements for binding votes which can only come from PMC members.
-Sometimes responders will not specify whether or not their vote is binding.
-If in doubt check [The ASF committer index](https://people.apache.org/committer-index.html).
+Sometimes responders will not specify whether their vote is binding.
+If in doubt check the [ASF committer index](https://people.apache.org/committer-index.html).
 Users whose group membership includes `ozone-pmc` can cast binding votes.

 Once voting is finished, send an email summarizing the results (binding +1s, non-binding +1s, -1s, 0s) and, if the vote passed, indicate that the release artifacts will be published.
 If an issue is found with the artifacts, apply fixes to the release branch and repeat the steps starting from [Tag the Commit for the Release Candidate](#tag-the-commit-for-the-release-candidate) with the `$RC` variable incremented by 1 for all steps.